-Data Breach Reporting & Security
+11 Data Breach Reporting & Security

-- Controllers will have a mandatory obligation to report data breaches to their lead supervisory authority within 72 hours, unless the breach is unlikely to result in a "risk" to the rights of data subjects. - A controller may also wish to proactively report the incident to a supervisory authority which is not its lead authority, if it is aware that individuals in other Member States are affected by the breach (WP29 Guidance). - Controllers will have to notify data subjects where the breach is likely to result in a "high risk" to affected data subjects. - Processors are only obliged to report data breaches to controllers. - Controllers must keep an internal record of all data breaches.
+- Controllers will have a mandatory obligation to report data breaches to their supervisory authority within 72 hours, unless the breach is unlikely to result in a risk to the rights of data subjects. - Controllers will also have to notify data subjects where the breach is likely to result in a "high risk" to affected data subjects. - Processors are only obliged to report data breaches to controllers. - Controllers must keep an internal record of all data breaches.